 Five Star Visitor Attraction

 In our pursuit of excellence we also joined VisitScotland’s Quality Assurance Scheme which benchmarks visitor experience at attractions the length and breadth of Scotland.
 The scheme employs specialist inspectors who make unannounced visits to assess the customer experience at first hand.
 We are therefore immensely proud and delighted to announce that following our inspection we have attained VisitScotland’s highest Five Star Visitor Attraction accreditation.
-The award is testimony to the talents and commitment to quality of the staff here on the island who daily share their knowledge, intelligence and good old island craic with visitors from all over the world.
+The award is testimony to the talents and commitment to quality of the staff here on the island who on a daily basis share their knowledge, intelligence and good old island craic with visitors from all over the world.

 Growing in Optimism